A family GP was indefinitely suspended from medical practice in 2019 over sharing Christian beliefs online.

 Well I am of the view that offence is taken, not given.
 These days, people can take offence at pretty much anything you say, and especially when it is to do with these kinds of controversial topics.
 My concern is not to insult people, it is to voice the truth; and not just any truths, but truths which are foundational to civilisation.
 The value of human life, the structure of the family, our existence as male and female.

 I like to say things straight.
 I don’t believe in sugar-coating things.
 Not when we’re talking about things that are monstrous.
-Abortion is monstrous – it is violent, deliberate homicide on an unfathomable scale.
+Abortion is monstrous – it destroys human life on an unfathomable scale.
 Our nation obliterates several classrooms of pre-born children every single day.
 It’s so horrific that really the only way to cope is to push it out of conscious thought; on the rare occasions it is spoken about it gets dressed up in dishonest euphemisms like “reproductive choice”.

 It’s similar with the “sex change” topic.
 This is so incredibly destructive, of both individuals and society as a whole.
 Children are being indoctrinated with fanciful nonsense via programmes like “Safe Schools”—that people have the “wrong body”, or the sheer idiocy about there being fifty different genders.
 Mentally confused teenagers are put on powerful drugs, usually when they are too young to comprehend the ramifications.
-Perfectly healthy bodies are permanently altered, right up to the point of surgical disfigurement.
+Perfectly healthy bodies are permanently altered, right up to the point of surgical destruction of reproductive organs.

 So, yes, I have voiced my mind about these issues, and I have shared articles and memes that resonate with my thinking.
 It’s all happened away from work, in my own personal time, and with the exception of the article for Eternity, directed to a narrow audience.
 And to date, nobody has actually stepped forward to claim that they’ve been personally harmed by any of my opinions.